erikh/scarlett-school/lessons/unix/6-users.md

 The first `-` is for special permissions and file types.
 You'll notice directories get a `d` here, but other things exist as well.

-The second section is the "owner" permissions.
+The second section, which is the next 3 characters, is the "owner" permissions.
 The `r` means "readable", the `w` means "writable", and the `x` means "executable".
-These permissions are repeated for "group" and "other", where "group" is the permissions for all users in the named group, and "other" is for everyone who does not fit into the other two categories.
-A `-` means there is no permission.
+These permissions are repeated for the 3-character sections of "group" and "other", where "group" is the permissions for all users in the named group, and "other" is for everyone who does not fit into the other two categories.
+A dash (`-`) means there is no permission.

 There are several commands which modify the ownership and permissions of a file: